midrees555/M_Idrees_Portfolio/README.md

 ---

-🌟 Featured Portfolio Projects
+## 🌟 Featured Portfolio Projects
-💰 Smart Expense Tracker
+- 💰 **Smart Expense Tracker**
     A sleek, Python-based CLI app that empowers you to track, analyze, and manage your personal finances with ease and efficiency.
-🔗 Explore Smart Expense Tracker »
+<a href="https://github.com/midrees555/Portfolio_Projects/tree/main/Smart_Finance_Tracker">🔗 Explore Smart Expense Tracker »</a>

-🧾 Inventory CLI Manager
+- 🧾 Inventory CLI Manager
     Beginner-friendly Python command-line tool to effortlessly add, remove, and review products.
 Features persistent storage and robust input validation for smooth inventory control.
-🔗 Explore Inventory CLI Manager »
+<a href="https://github.com/midrees555/Portfolio_Projects/tree/main/Inventory_CLI_Manager">🔗 Explore Inventory CLI Manager »</a>

-🗃️ Dataset Manager
+- 🗃️ Dataset Manager
     Organize and manage datasets with this intuitive project.
 See documentation for details, use cases, and how it streamlines your data workflows.
-🔗 Explore Dataset Manager »
+<a href="https://github.com/midrees555/Portfolio_Projects/tree/main/Dataset_Manager">🔗 Explore Dataset Manager »</a>

 ---